 Edited by Peter Orner & Evan Lyon with a Foreword by Edwidge Danticat

-Half a dozen years after the deadliest earthquake in the history of the Western Hemisphere struck Haiti, the island nation remains in crisis, and all but ignored by the international community.
+Seven years after the deadliest earthquake in the history of the Western Hemisphere struck Haiti, the island nation remains in crisis, all but ignored by the international community.
 At the center of this crisis is Lavil—“The City” in Kreyol, as Port-au-Prince is known to Haitians—the cultural, political, and economic capital of Haiti and home to over 2.5 million resilient souls.

 JUSLENE, who moved to Port-au-Prince as a child for educational opportunities but was instead forced to work as a restavek – an unpaid servant – and who maintains unwavering hope despite the loss of her family when the city was destroyed.

 JOHNNY & DENIS, a teacher and his younger brother, who spent years hustling for work and looking out for each other in one of the city’s sprawling post-earthquake tent camps.

 LAMOTHE, a wry and well-read expert of Haiti’s clean water crisis, who is one of the many Port-au-Prince citizens dedicated to rebuilding his city and nation.